PershingSquare/devito/docs/source/download.rst

 For those looking for a quick “out-of-the-box” way to try Devito, we recommend the route of `Docker installation`_.
-For those interested in running on CPUs, please follow `Docker for CPUs`_.
-For those interested in deploying on GPUs, please follow `Docker for GPUs`_.
 For those looking to use Devito alongside other packages as part of a project, we support `pip installation`_.
 If you are looking to develop for Devito, you might benefit from following the `conda installation`_  that includes all the bells and whistles we